pygame/pygame/docs/reST/ref/freetype.rst

       increased.
 For strong text both the horizontal and vertical dimensions are enlarged.
 A wide style of strength 1/12 is equivalent to the font.Font bold style.
 The default is 1/36.

+   .. attribute:: underline_adjustment

+      | :sl:`Gets or sets an adjustment factor for the underline position`
+      | :sg:`underline_adjustment -> float`

+      Gets or sets a factor which is multiplied with the face's underline offset to adjust the underline position.
+Accepted values are between -2.0 and 2.0 inclusive.
+A negative value can turn an underline into a strikethrough or overline.
+A value of 1.0 restores the default position.

    .. attribute:: fixed_width